The beauty of nature, and its profound effects on our wellbeing, has long been revered by cultures around the world.

 To create your shinrin-yoku experience you can:

-- Place up to six drops of your chosen forest-bathing essential oils into your diffuser.
+- Place up to six drops of Forest Bathing Essential Oil Blend into your diffuser.

-- Add 10 drops of essential oils to 20 drops of essential oil solubilizer in a spray bottle, then add water.
+- Add 10 drops of Forest Bathing Essential Oil Blend to 20 drops of essential oil solubilizer in a spray bottle, then add water.
 This can then be used to mist your home.

-- Add 5 drops of essential oil to 10 ml of carrier oil such as sweet almond oil and use as a massage oil.
+- Add 5 drops of Forest Bathing Essential Oil Blend to 10 ml of carrier oil such as sweet almond oil and use as a massage oil.